codegw/codegw/README.md

 # Hi there, I'm Gabe 👋

 I'm a second-year Software Engineering student based in the UK, passionate about building iOS apps and creating thoughtful UX/UI experiences.

 My primary focus is on Apple platforms using Swift and SwiftUI.
 My background in photography, media, and computer science gives me a unique perspective on design and development, emphasizing visual composition and user interaction.

+WWDC 2025 Swift Student Challenge Winner

 ---